 The number of positions in the degree and in each of the diploma options is limited.
 When demand exceeds capacity, entry is competitive and based on completion of all first year courses and GPA in the first year of the program.
 See the Option Selection Process for more information.

 No matter which career path you choose, your education and training at BCIT will provide entry to exciting careers solving a wide range of technical problems in diverse industry settings.

-The Mechanical Engineering Technology program has three distinct options at the diploma level.
-The first year of the program consists of the same set of core courses for all options; courses in the second year vary according to the specific option taken.
+- The Mechanical Engineering Technology program has three distinct options at the diploma level.
+The first year of the program consists of common core courses for all options; courses in the second year vary according to the specific option taken.